thunder-B/why-bitcoin/README.md

 <br><br><br>
 <h2 id="bitcoin-political-project">Bitcoin the Political Project</h2>

-_Because of its potentially disruptive effect, Bitcoin is intrectitably tied to politics._
+_Because of its potentially disruptive effect, Bitcoin is inextricably tied to politics._

 <br>